 Research and development expenses were \$131.5 million for the year ended December 31, 2003, as compared to \$157.4 million and \$139.7 million for the years ended December 31, 2002 and 2001, respectively.
 The 16% decrease for the year ended December 31, 2003 as compared to the year ended December 31, 2002 was primarily attributable to the workforce reduction completed in December 2002.
 We also have deferred certain research and development expenses to 2004.
 The 13% increase for the year ended December 31, 2002 as compared to the year ended December 31, 2001 was primarily attributed to the increased spending on partner-funded programs and the operating expenses of our Nektar AL subsidiary.
-In addition, we made a one-time payment of \$5.3 million to Alliance for the rights beyond pulmonary applications for PulmoSphere® technology and other considerations for the year ended December 31, 2002, which was expensed as research and development.
-We expect research and development spending to increase over the next few years as we continue to expand our development efforts under collaborative agreements using our expanded technology portfolio and to support our commercial manufacturing operations. \ We forecast an increase in internally funded research spending in the next few years because we intend to increase the number of products we take through Phase I clinical testing and, in some cases, Phase II, before offering the products to our biopharmaceutical partners for commercialization. \ We could have an additional one to two products in clinical trials as part of our proprietary products program by the end of 2004. \ clinical development or approval in the United States unless otherwise noted, and, with respect to our announced partner development programs, the identity of the corporate partner for such program.
+In addition, we made a one-time payment of \$5.3 million to Alliance for the rights beyond pulmonary applications for PulmoSphere® technology and other considerations for the years as we continue to expand our development efforts under collaborative agreements using our expanded technology portfolio and to support our commercial manufacturing operations.
+We forecast an increase in internally funded research spending in the next few years because we intend to increase the number of products we take through Phase I clinical testing and, in some cases, Phase II, before offering the products to our biopharmaceutical partners for commercialization.
+We could have an additional one to two products in clinical trials as part of our proprietary products program by the end of 2004.

-The following table summarizes our partner development programs for products approved for use or in clinical trials, including the indication for the particular drug or product, its present stage of
+The following table summarizes our partner development programs for products approved for use or in clinical trials, including the indication for the particular drug or product, its present stage of clinical development or approval in the United States unless otherwise noted, and, with respect to our announced partner development programs, the identity of the corporate partner for such program.

-Molecule Primary Indications Partner Status(1) Neulasta® (PEG-filgrastim) Neutropenia Amgen Approved PEGASYS® (PEG-a-interferon) Hepatitis-C Roche Approved as monotherapy and combination therapy Somavert® (PEG-hGHra) Acromegaly Pfizer Approved PEG-INTRON® (PEG-a-interferon) Hepatitis-C Schering-Plough Approved Definity® (PEG) Cardiac imaging Bristol-Myers Squibb Approved Exubera® (inhaled insulin) Diabetes Pfizer Phase III, Filed in Europe MacugenTM (PEGylated aptamer) Age-related macular degeneration Diabetic macular Eyetech Phase II/III edema Eyetech Phase II CDP 870 (PEGylated antibody fragment) Rheumatoid arthritis Celltech Phase III Crohn's disease Celltech Phase III SprayGelTM adhesion barrier system (PEG) Prevention of post-surgical adhesions Confluent Phase II/III, Approved in Europe CERA (Continuous Erythropoiesis Receptor Activator) Renal anemia Roche Phase II CDP 860 Cancer tumors Celltech Phase II Undisclosed (PEG) Undisclosed Undisclosed Phase II Undisclosed (PEG) Undisclosed Undisclosed Phase II CDP 791 Cancer Celltech Phase I Inhaled tobramycin Lung infection Chiron Phase I Inhaled leuprolide Endometriosis Enzon Phase I Marinol® (inhaled dronabinol) Multiple indications Solvay Phase I PEGylated interferon beta Undisclosed Serono Phase I PEG-Alfacon (PEGylated interferon alfacon-1) Hepatitis-C InterMune Phase I PEG-AXOKINE Obesity Regeneron Phase I Undisclosed (small molecule) Undisclosed Not partnered Phase I
+Molecule Primary Indications Partner Status(1) Neulasta® (PEG-filgrastim) Neutropenia Amgen Approved PEGASYS® (PEG-a-interferon) Hepatitis-C Roche Approved as monotherapy and combination therapy Somavert® (PEG-hGHra) Acromegaly Pfizer Approved PEG-INTRON® (PEG-a-interferon) Hepatitis-C Schering-Plough Approved Definity® (PEG) Cardiac imaging Bristol-Myers Squibb Approved Exubera [®] (inhaled insulin) Diabetes Pfizer Phase III, Filed in Europe MacugenTM (PEGylated aptamer) Age-related macular degeneration Diabetic macular Eyetech Phase II/III edema Eyetech Phase II CDP 870 (PEGylated antibody fragment) Rheumatoid arthritis Celltech Phase III Crohn's disease Celltech Phase III SprayGel [TM] adhesion barrier system (PEG) Prevention of post-surgical adhesions Confluent Phase II/III, Approved in Europe CERA (Continuous Erythropoiesis Receptor Renal anemia Roche Phase II Activator) CDP 860 Cancer tumors Celltech Phase II Undisclosed (PEG) Undisclosed Undisclosed Phase II Undisclosed (PEG) Undisclosed Undisclosed Phase II CDP 791 Cancer Celltech Phase I Inhaled tobramycin Lung infection Chiron Phase I Inhaled leuprolide Endometriosis Enzon Phase I Marinol® (inhaled dronabinol) Multiple indications Solvay Phase I PEGylated interferon beta Undisclosed Serono Phase I PEG-Alfacon (PEGylated interferon alfacon-1) Hepatitis-C InterMune Phase I PEG-AXOKINE Obesity Regeneron Phase I Undisclosed (small molecule) Undisclosed Not partnered Phase I

-(1) Status means:
+Status means: